IJSComplexMatter/cddm/doc/quickstart.rst

    >>> lin_5, multi_5 = normalize_multi(data, bg, var, norm = 5, scale = True)
    >>> lin_6, multi_6 = normalize_multi(data, bg, var, norm = 6, scale = True)

-Then, correlation data estimator is calculated from the compensated data.
+Then, correlation data estimator is calculated from the structured data.
 Denoising is applied, data is clipped between (0,1) because we have scaled the data.
 If data is not scaled, you can use the :func:`core.scale_factor` to compute the proper scaling factor.
 Data is shaped so that it is monotonously decreasing:

 .. doctest::